wvu-navLab/ICE/README.md

 #### Required
 * Boost -->  ```` sudo apt-get install libboost-all-dev ````
+	* Note: this has only been tested with boost --version 1.58
 * CMake -->  ```` sudo apt-get install cmake ````
 * OpenMP --> ```` sudo apt install libomp-dev ````